DisCoTec/discotec.github.io/2020/attendees.md

 # Instructions for all Attendees

-We strongly encourage you to download and install the Zoom client before the conference, so that any unforeseen problems you might encounter can be resolved ahead of time.
+We strongly encourage you to download and install the [Zoom client](https://zoom.us) before the conference, to resolve any unforeseen problems you may encounter ahead of time.

 ## Joining a Webinar